Drawing pictures with code? Yes!

 When considering the above formulations for RGB color, there are 3 values you must enter: the R value, the G value and B value.
 If you would like a color to not be opaque (solid) then you must add a fourth value to your color formulation to specify the opacity.
 The number range for opacity is the same as color, 0-255.

-Try the following code for this image to see how opacity works.
+Type the following code for this image and explain how opacity works as a fourth argument after testing your ideas.

-The Processing Online Reference is a complete internet resource to help you program your ideas.
-Go now.
+The Processing Online Reference is a complete library of commands that will help you do more and improve upon your code project.

 If the above concepts aren’t clicking for you or if you would like a fun review of these coding ideas, then try watching the very animated and informal free video tutorials by NYU professor and Processing champion, Daniel Shiffman.